Goda’s Slave – Chapter 27: Goda’s Snake

 * * *

 Kanna screamed.
 She cried out and clawed at the ground and screamed in horror at the images that still played in her mind.
 She was grateful for the feeling of the dirt underneath her, for the feeling of her own legs kicking against the forest floor, but the burden of what she had just done still racked her with guilt.
 She buried her face in her arms and sobbed.
-She could not control it; it was merely a wave that passed through her, as if the guilt were its own entity using her body to live and move.
+She could not control it.
+It was like a wave that passed through her, as if the guilt were its own entity using her body to live and move.

 Onto Chapter 28 >>